 The meeting is jointly organized by the University of Vienna, HEPHY and TU Wien, and supported by the Faculty of Physics of the University of Vienna, and the FWF doctoral school Particles and Interactions.

 The seminar series was created 2004 and is intended to provide stimulating interactions between leading researchers and promising junior physicists.
 A considerable number of junior scientists participate in these meetings, and we receive special grants for them covering the hotel and part of the local expenses (see below).
 We particularly invite junior participants, including advanced graduate students, post-doctoral fellows, and junior faculty to attend the meeting.

 Hidden symmetrie breaking, 3D effect in this image

 Hold the center of the (printed) image right up to your nose.
 The image should be blurry.
 Stare as though you are looking through the image.
 Very slowly move the image away from your face until you begin to see depth.
 Now hold the image still, try not to blink, and the hidden illusion will magically appear.
 The longer you look, the clearer the illusion becomes.

-Click on the image to see the hidden 3D effect.
+Click on the image to see a hidden Higgs potential in 3D effect.